Senghurk/AUFondue/README.md

-# AU Fondue Android App
+# AU Fondue Android Application

 This Mobile application is for reporting broken facilities and maintenance issues across university campuses and part of Senior Project I.